SHTFDad may collect a share of sales or other compensation from the links on this page.

 Back to reality!
-There are numerous well-grounded reasons to build a storm shelter, bomb shelter, nuclear fallout shelter, or whatever you want to call your little place away from it all.
+There are numerous well-grounded reasons to build an emergency storm shelter, bomb shelter, nuclear fallout shelter, or whatever you want to call your little place away from it all.

 After all, a bunker represents a logical addition to your survival plan.
 Or they can be an excellent extension to an existing bug out location.